shrideio/shoebox/src/vault/README.md

     The following commands will navigate to the directory containing registry_docker_compose.yml and run the containers in the background.

-    > The `.env` file in `/src/vault` contains environment variable values for the containers, review and modify if necessary.
+    > The `.env` file in the `/src/vault` contains environment variable values for the containers, review and modify if necessary.

     ```
     $ sudo cd $REPO_ROOT/src/vault
     $ sudo docker-compose up -d
     ```

-    Run `sudo docker ps` to verify that `vault` and `vault-db` containers are up and running.
+    Run `sudo docker ps` to verify if `vault` and `vault-db` containers are up and running.
 Proceed if no error is detected, otherwise check the container logs for troubleshooting using the following command `sudo docker logs [container name]`.

 2. Unseal Vault